 The buildings at the edge of Wageningen house food technology and biotech firms: the research themes of Wageningen University.

 Through Wageningen to the Rhine ferry

-at the end of this road, turn left.
+at the end of this road, turn right.
 Use the new cycle path, not the access road.
 The cycle path runs parallel to the Wageningen ring road.

 continue alongside the ring road, for about 1 km.
 Cross the N225 (the main east-west road).
 Stay on this side of the ring road, now using a parallel access road.

-when you reach Troelstra weg, in front of the Hoogvliet supermarket, turn left.
+continue to the Hoogvliet supermarket.
 Food: in the supermarket, and 2 minutes later in the town centre.

 The bridge crosses the old city moat: the line of the bastions has been restored here.
-The line of the city walls and bastions can be seen on the map, forming a rectangle.
+The line of the city walls and bastions is still visible on a map, forming a rectangle.
 Wageningen is built at a strategic position, where the western edge of the Veluwe ridge meets the Lower Rhine.
 It controls the old highway, from Utrecht to Arnhem via Rhenen.
-The town was fortified from the Middle Ages as the western outpost of the Duchy of Geldern (Gelre in Dutch, see map).
+The town was fortified in the Middle Ages, as the western outpost of the Duchy of Geldern (Gelre in Dutch, see map).
 The Prince-Bishopric of Utrecht, across the Gelderse Vallei, was a rival of Geldern.
 Three of the ‘quarters’ of Geldern became part of the Netherlands in the 17th century, and form the modern Province of Gelderland.
 (The fourth ‘quarter’ is now divided between the Province of Limburg and Nordrhein-Westfalen).

-after the bridge, go on along Wal straat, past the memorial sculpture.
+after the bridge, go on straight along Wal straat, past the memorial sculpture (on your right).
 Don’t turn left into Plantsoen.

 continue along Hoog straat (high street), the old highway to Arnhem, and now the main shopping street of Wageningen.